 The University of the Arts offers a wide range of undergraduate degree programs through our six Schools and our Division of Liberal Arts.
 In addition to those programs, undergraduates can take advantage of a number of enriching Academic Opportunities, including our Honors Program, many Study Abroad options, and internships and other experiential learning opportunities.

-Programs include Craft & Material Studies, Interdisciplinary Fine Arts and Photography.
+Programs include Craft & Material Studies, Fine Arts, Photo + Film Media and Photography.

 Students in the College of Art, Media & Design meet in Core Studies studio courses to create, explore and experiment.

-Earn a master's degree in Arts Education, Museum Studies, Visual Arts, Music or Industrial Design.
+Master's degrees in Art Education, Museum Studies, Visual Arts, Music or Industrial Design.

-Choose from Game Design, Typography, Web Design, Photography, Book Arts, Figurative Illustration, Animation and others.
+Choose from Game Design, Typography, Web + Mobile Design, Photography, Book Arts, Figurative Illustration and others.

 This concentration offers CAMD students a chance to explore another career option.